pilkch/ac-display/README.md

 ```bash
 ./ac-display
 ```

+### On a Monitor or Device on the Same Network (Second monitor/computer/phone/tablet)

-5. On any machine (Second monitor/computer/phone/tablet) go to the address in a browser (Replace the address and port):
+1. Go to the address in a browser (Replace the address and port):
 `https://192.168.0.3:7080/`
-6. If you are seeing a "Disconnected" message on the page then press F12 and click on "Console" to check if there are any useful error messages.
+2. If you are seeing a "Disconnected" message on the page then press F12 and click on "Console" to check if there are any useful error messages